The Baryon Junction and String Interactions: Conclusion and Outlook

 In this paper, we have demonstrated the open-closed duality for a ``baryon'' configuration as in figure \ref{pic_setup}.
 We claim that up to order 1, the effective theory has two parameters: the string tension $l_s^{-2}$ and the vertex mass $M$.
 We specified the action and boundary conditions as in \eqref{eq_rigid vertex condition}, \eqref{eq_baryon 0th order action}, \eqref{eq_baryon 1st order action}, and \eqref{eq_baryon 1st order cubic}.

 We showed that in the closed channel the ``baryon'' is mapped to s-wave scattering of closed strings and we extracted the universal s-wave couplings \eqref{eq_s-wave coupling 1} and \eqref{eq_s-wave coupling 2}.
-We found that $M<0$ implies either a perturbative instability or a conflict with unitarity, while $M>0$ implies weak coupling and is stable.
+These couplings have important implications for IR physics: We found that $M<0$ suggests strong coupling and possible unitarity violation, while $M>0$ implies weak coupling and is stable.
 Intriguingly, in (3+1) dimension the interaction is subject to a selection rule, which we argue is a consequence of a worldsheet chiral $\mathbb{Z}_2$ symmetry.
 We pointed out that $M\neq 0$ in (3+1) dimension breaks this symmetry and violates the selection rule.

 Finally, we list a few important questions:

 \begin{itemize} \item{Non-equilateral configurations}: The interaction vertex~\eqref{intvert} is independent of the location from which the closed strings are propagating.
 This is a trivial consequence of locality.
 To test this simple fact we must consider the case where the end-point quarks of the baryon junction are positioned on a non-equilateral triangle, i.e. such that $\vec{X}=(L_x,0,0...,0)$, $\vec{Y}=(-\frac{L_y}{2},\frac{\sqrt{3}L_y}{2},0...,0)$, and $\vec{Z}=(-\frac{L_z}{2},-\frac{\sqrt{3}L_z}{2},0...,0)$.
 At order 0 and when $M=0$, the quantization condition follows from \eqref{eq_baryon 0th order action} and the rigid condition \eqref{eq_rigid vertex condition}.
 For a planar mode, it reads